 If you want to pay employees before the holiday, run payroll one business day earlier than you normally would.
 That way, employees can receive their direct deposit the business day before the holiday.

 Let’s say payday falls on Thursday each week.
 You must submit payroll four business days before your employees receive their direct deposit.
 You collect timesheets on the Thursday before payday.
 On Friday, you submit your payroll.
 Then, the employee receives their direct deposit on Thursday.

 For Thanksgiving, you need to change your payroll process.
 Instead of collecting timesheets the Thursday before, you would collect them on Wednesday.
 Then, you would submit payroll on the Thursday before payday.
 Employees would then receive their wages the day before Thanksgiving.

-Expedite the process
+Expediting the process

 For example, your direct deposit service takes four days to process.
 You choose to expedite the process since there’s a holiday coming up.
 Now, it only takes two days between the time you submit payroll and the time employees receive their wages.

-This is not intended as legal advice; for more information, please click here.
+This article has been updated from its original publication date of August 21, 2017.This is not intended as legal advice; for more information, please click here.